c0zimb4tm4n/box-office-prediction/README.md

 **Examples:** This folder contains an example with images of how to use the tool.

-**Box-office-prediction:** This folder contains the models, data cleaning files, packages, tests and streamlit app.
+**Box-office-prediction:** This folder contains streamlit app files, data cleaning, model training and test files.

-**Data:** This folder contains the data used in analyses with the latest cleaned data.
+**Data:** This folder contains the data used in analyses with the latest cleaned data and raw data.

 **Docs:** This folder contains documentations of the project, including technology review and final presentation slides, function specification, component specification, demo, design, and milestone.

+**Scripts:** This folder contains data cleaning and model training files.

 **License.txt:** The MIT license used for this project.